 - Intangible damages including pain, suffering, emotional distress, and mental anxiety

 To begin the process of filing a claim for compensation, the attorney must file all the necessary paperwork for a compensation claim in the appropriate court.
 In Hardin County, that facility is located at:

 Elizabethtown, IL 62931

 Rosiclare Illinois Medical Malpractice Lawyers

-If you suspect your loved one was harmed by medical malpractice while a patient at Hardin County General Hospital, call the Rosenfeld Injury Lawyers law offices now.
+If you suspect your loved one was harmed by medical malpractice while a patient at Hardin County General Hospital, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our Rosiclare personal injury attorneys can offer legal assistance on your behalf to ensure your case for financial compensation is successfully resolved.